Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 Developing receptive language skills involves the ability to understand language and spoken words.

-A child learns basic language from their parents and through their regular daily routines.
+A child learns basic language from their parents and through their everyday routines.
 They learn to interpret what they hear as a way to understand what is going on in life.

 Receptive language also involves the process of listening to someone or something.
 A child picks up information from the environment around them and from what is being said to understand their current situation [source].

-Without receptive language, it is hard to communicate effectively.
-Those children who have problems with receptive language may find it challenging to follow multi-step instructions or may not respond appropriately to questions, whether at home or school.
+Without receptive language, effective communication becomes difficult.
+Children with receptive language difficulties may struggle to follow multi-step instructions or may not respond appropriately to questions, whether at home or school.

-Problems with receptive language could eventually lead to other problems in the future, including behavioural issues.
-A child may struggle with many activities at school and not thrive academically.
+Receptive language difficulties may eventually lead to further issues, including behavioural problems.
+A child may struggle with various school activities and fail to thrive academically.

 What is Expressive Language?

-It involves forming sentences, building vocabulary and using grammar correctly, in order to communicate with others and describe events and actions.
+It involves forming sentences, building vocabulary, and using grammar correctly to communicate with others and describe events and actions.

 Children should be able to communicate and explain what they want as well as write it correctly.
-As the word states, it is the art of expressing oneself.
+As the name suggests, it is the art of expressing oneself.
 Without this, a child can barely communicate [source].

 Expressive language is essential because, without it, your child cannot let you know what they are thinking, feeling, or needing.

-Children need to be able to communicate every need, want, and idea they have.
-To be able to successfully and effectively interact is vital.
+Children need to be able to communicate all their needs, wants, and ideas.
+Being able to interact successfully and effectively is essential.

 How do Children Develop Language?

-Children develop language in a variety of ways, and it develops over time.
+Children acquire language in a variety of ways, and it develops gradually over time.

 To develop expressive language skills, a child needs to first develop receptive language skills.
 They also need to have the ability to concentrate without being distracted.